tusharrao198/themightyduck/README.md

-# themighyduck
+# themightyduck

 Hack30 Mini Hackathon project

 `Quiz Platform`

 `Covid Cases Count`
-Tracks Covid Cases Daily with search fucntionality for a particular city
+Tracks Covid Cases Daily with search functionality for a particular city

 # How To Run Project:-